 Our school will reinforce the whole-school approach by building and maintaining positive relationships with parents.
-Parents will always be informed of any search for a prohibited item that has taken place, and the outcome of the search as soon as is practicable.
-A member of staff will inform the parents of what, if anything, has been confiscated and the resulting action the school has taken, including any sanctions applied.
+Parents will always be informed of any search for a prohibited items listed above that has taken place, and the outcome of the search as soon as is practicable.
+A member of staff will inform the parents of what, if anything, has been confiscated and the resulting action our school has taken, including any sanctions applied.